ArthurGareginyan/my-custom-functions/readme.txt

 }
 my_custom_php_code();`

+= Q. On the plugin settings page, an error message appears.
+What could be wrong? =
+A. Here are a few of the most likely causes of the error message:

+1. You make a syntax error in the code that you have entered.
+Check the syntax of your code and try again.
+2. You entered two functions with the same name.
+Use a unique names for your functions.
+3. You have entered function with a name that is already occupied by another function.
+Use a unique name for your function.
+4. You are trying to overwrite an existing function (of WordPress, theme, or plugin).
+Instead, use filters and hooks.

+= Q. My custom PHP code is not working.
+What could be wrong? =
+A. It happens that your custom PHP code that you insert on the plugin page does not work, even if an error message does not appear.
+Here are a few of the most likely causes of the issue:

+1. You have a typo during the insertion of your custom PHP code.
+2. Your custom PHP code has a syntax error.
+3. Your custom PHP code is incorrect and may not work.

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
 The most common reason for this is a web browser's cache.
 Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
 This is called the browser's cache.​ Clearing your browser's cache may solve the problem.